 There are many types of boating ropes, dock ties and anchor lines.
 You make sure your ropes haven't been weakened by UV damage or torn by a sharp object.
 Double braided nylon ropes hold up well and are easy to use.
 If you want something a bit fancier you should look into bungee dock ties.
 They help your boat absorb the incoming wake, so it doesn't get tossed into the dock.
 One of the best ways to protect your investment is off shore anchoring.
 This requires a bungee anchor line and a nylon rope to tie off on shore.

-Use these last cool weeks of winter to get ready, go through the boating checklist and make sure you a prepped as soon as the weather turns!
+It would be very beneficial to take the next few weeks of fall to go through the boating checklist and make sure you a prepped as soon as the weather turns.
 Happy Boating!